mendix/docs/content/web-modeler/general-troubleshoot-desktop-web-modeler-sync.md

 ---
 title: "Troubleshoot Syncing the Desktop Modeler with the Web Modeler"
-parent: "syncing-webmodeler-desktop"
+parent: "general-sync-webmodeler-desktopmodeler"
-description: "This document presents a list of problems and fixes for issues around synchronization between the Desktop Modeler and Web Modeler."
+description: "This document presents a list of problems and fixes for issues around synchronization between the Mendix Desktop Modeler and Web Modeler."
 tags: ["synchronization", "sync", "web modeler", "desktop modeler", "troubleshoot"]
 ---